clj-commons/etaoin/README.md

   - `brew install phantomjs` For Mac users
   - or download it from the [official site][url-phantom-dl].

+- Install Safari Driver (for Mac users):

+  - update your Mac OS to El Captain using App Store;
+  - set up Safari options as the [Webkit page][url-webkit] says (scroll down to "Running the Example in Safari" section).

 - Now, check your installation launching any of these commands.
 For each command, an endless process with a local HTTP server should start.